 Chapter 8 section 8.4, “Ethical Evidence-gathering.”

 Created by UX Librarian Rebecca Blakistan, the UX@UA site is an up to date community resource hosted at the University of Arizona, including a calendar of events, UX documentation, and even their popular UX Cookbook of handcrafted design recipes.

-What are some recommended UX conferences or training?
+What are some recommended UX conferences or trainings?